wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-hybrid-deployments/includes/3-troubleshoot-pass-through-authentication-single-sign.md

  -  **No users can sign in.** In this scenario, the problem is typically related to the backend components or connectivity.

-     -  Pass-through authentication relies on a service named Microsoft AAD Application Proxy Connector (WAPCSvc).
+     -  Pass-through authentication relies on a service named Microsoft Azure Active Directory Application Proxy Connector (WAPCSvc).
 If this service isn’t running, then pass-through authentication will be unavailable.
      -  If port 443 isn't enabled for outbound from the PTA server to Microsoft Azure, then pass-through authentication will be unavailable.
  -  **One user is unable to sign in.** In this scenario, the problem is typically related to the user account.
 In the most common scenario, a user isn't able to sign in because their user account hasn’t synced to Azure Active Directory.